neutrons/PyRS/paper/paper.md

 `pyRS` is a python software package that was designed to meet the data reduction and analysis needs of the neutron residual stress mapping user community at Oak Ridge National Laboratory (ORNL). `pyRS` incorporates separate modules that provide a streamlined workflow for reducing raw neutron events into 1D intensity vs. scattering angle and subsequent analysis to extract the interatomic spacing and intensity for residual stress and texture analysis.
 Users can access the modules through either a graphical or command-line interface. `pyRS` saves data into a single HDF5 file.[@hdf5], in which the metadata, reduced diffraction data, and peak analysis results are passed between different modules.

 # Overview of pyRS
 `pyRS` was designed with three distinct graphical user interfaces (GUIs) that enable users to 1) reduce neutron event data, 2) perform single-peak fitting of reduced data, and 3) combine single-peak fitting results for residual stress analysis and subsequent visualization.
-Figure \ref{fig:data_flow} provides an overview for how data flow through and where users interact with `pyRS`.
+Figure \ref{fig:data_flow} provides an overview for how data flow through, and where users interact with `pyRS`.

 <p style="text-align: center;">